digitallinguistics/DFT/README.md

 If you see any issues in the specifications, or have any questions, please [open an issue][7].

+Please see the [license for this repository][8] to view the licenses for different parts of this project.

 [1]: http://www.linguistics.ucsb.edu/people/john-w-du-bois
 [2]: https://semver.org
 [3]: https://github.com/digitallinguistics/DFT/releases